ABOUT U.S. CRAWLSPACE ENCAPSULATION SERVICES

 More than 50% of the air you breathe inside your home rises directly from the crawl space.
 U.S. Crawlspace Encapsulation solutions will help improve poor air quality in and under your home.
 Low air quality can cause harm to ones health quickly.
 Consequently, breathing in the contaminates of an unattended crawlspace on a daily basis can stir up asthma attacks and allergies.

 High humidity in the soil and air releases destructive water vapor, which rises from the crawl space and into your entire home.
 Additionally, most crawl spaces have vents, which allow outside air into the space.
-This air is damp and carries mold and fungus spores which attach themselves to the floor joists.
+This air is damp and carries fungus spores which attach themselves to the floor joists.
 These conditions create musty odors providing the perfect environment for wood destroying insects and other pests, as well as wood rot.

 MOISTURE BARRIER SOLUTIONS